Trump Takes Jab At Beto O’Rourke, Jokes He ‘Thought You Were Supposed To Win’ Before Running For President

 — POLITICO (@politico) December 21, 2018

-As the comment made it’s way into news cycles and social media, Twitter was quick to point out the irony in the president’s jab, noting that Trump had not won any previous congressional race before taking office.
+As the comment made its way into news cycles and social media, Twitter was quick to point out the irony in the president’s jab, noting that Trump had not won any previous political races before taking office.

 “You’ve got to be kidding.
 The reason he was elected was because he was NOT from within the beltway.
 He’s the outsider willing to show how bad the system has become,” one user wrote in response to White House AP reporter Zeke Miller’s tweet sharing the quote.